 - Trauma: Injury to the anal area, such as surgery or childbirth, can increase your risk of developing a fistula.

 - Immune system disorders: Conditions that weaken the immune system, such as HIV/AIDS, make you more susceptible to infections and other conditions that can lead to anal fistulas.
+If you suspect you might have HIV, AIDS, or STD, or you need to test just to be on the safe side, it’s important to get tested right away through Valley STD testing fresno.

 What are the Complications of Anal Fistula?